top of page

 This process ensured the programme reflected Ghanaian cultural, linguistic, and social contexts from the outset.

 In November 2024, Wakakosha was delivered in Ghana as Me Sombo through a six-day residential programme.
 To ensure safety and relevance, the programme was delivered through two parallel tracks, allowing tailored facilitation for distinct participant groups.
+Sessions were adapted to varying literacy levels and language preferences using visual tools, discussion-based methods, and alternatives to written expression.
+Daily evaluations and facilitator reflections informed real-time adjustments to pacing and content.

 Ghana as a Learning Site